exasol/virtual-schema-common-document/README.md

 ## Information for Developers

 You can use this repository as a basis for developing a custom Virtual Schema for document data.

+### Running Integration Tests

+Integration tests require a JDK 17 for building a mock adapter project.
+Please set one of the following environment variables pointing to a JDK 17 home:
+* `JAVA17_HOME`
+* `JAVA_HOME_17_X64`